kuzzleio/kuzzle-containers/dev8/README.md

-# kuzzleio/dev
+# kuzzleio/dev8

-This repository contains Dockerfile for building [Kuzzle](https://github.com/kuzzleio/kuzzle) stack development image.
+This repository contains Dockerfile for building [Kuzzle](https://github.com/kuzzleio/kuzzle) stack development image with NodeJS 8.

 Contains:
  * all needed to watch and build kuzzleio projects on the fly: